What Is Mold Related Illness/

 What These Toxins Do

 Anyone can be bothered by these toxins, but some people have a genetic susceptibility that causes them to build up toxins in their body due to a decreased genetic ability to remove them.
-They have multiple body system dysregulation that can appear in many different forms depending on types of molds and mycotoxins they are exposed to as well as the individual genetics/predispositions of the individual.
-The mycotoxins can get on their skin and cause skin inflammation and irritation that leads to various "disease processes".
+They have multiple body system dysregulation that can appear in many different forms depending on types of molds/bacteria and mycotoxins they are exposed to as well as the individual genetics/predispositions of the individual.
+The mycotoxins and bacterial toxins can get on their skin and cause skin inflammation and irritation that leads to various "disease processes".
 The toxins can be breathed into the mouth and respiratory tract and cause reactions in the mouth such as sores, or nasal congestion, sinus congestion, and asthma.
 The toxins can get into their gut lining and cause inflammation and discomfort as well a leaky gut and intestinal dysbiosis.
-Mycotoxins can cause immune system dysregulation, neuroendocrine dysregulation, brain fog, migratory pains through-out the body, headaches, anxiety, depression and the list goes on and on.
+These toxins can cause metabolic changes, immune system dysregulation, neuroendocrine dysregulation, brain fog, migratory pains through-out the body, headaches, anxiety, depression and the list goes on and on.
 It may seem hard to believe a person can have so many symptoms from being exposed to a water-damaged building, but they can.
 Some symptoms are from immediate irritation and inflammation from mycotoxins but there is also dysregulation of many body systems that can be acute or chronic and effect any organ system in the body.
 Some people have even died or committed suicide from water-damaged building exposure that has been inadequately treated.

 What Else Is Involved In This Illness